 United Health Care suggested an in-network provider that could see her and assist with her treatments.
 However, the in-network doctor had limited knowledge on her illness and even failed to diagnose her with a pancreatic tumor.
 Mary was skeptical of his diagnoses as her long-time treating physician told her that he was surprised the in-network doctor didn’t detect any tumor, as the one he diagnosed her with had actually increased in size since he last examined her.

 Mary exhausted all of her appeals through United Health Care and was referred directly to Texas HHSC.
 She then appealed directly to Texas HHSC.
 Texas HHSC held a hearing where Mary and her treating physician were able to testify regarding the medical necessity of treatment at MD Anderson.
-The treating physician testified that the in-network provider did not specialize in her form of cancer and misdiagnosed her with a pancreatic tumor.
+The treating physician testified that the in-network provider did not specialize in her form of cancer and failed recognize she had a pancreatic tumor.
 Texas HHSC upheld United Health Care’s denial for out-of-network treatment.

 Mary turned to Lone Star Legal Aid for assistance.
 Her attorney, Channing Guidry, filed an Administrative Review of the Texas HHSC decision within 30 days, as required by their policy.
 With her attorney and enough supporting documents, Texas HHSC reversed its decision to uphold United Health Care’s denial of out-of-network treatment.
 As a result, United Health Care is ordered to cover Mary’s treatment at MD Anderson.